AT&T Stadium hosted the Tyson-Paul fight, shown here during an unrelated 2016 NFL game. Photo: Drew Tarvin (2016). CC BY 2.0.

 Segment Age as a Control Variable

-Age is derived from the last-modified response header returned by the origin server when delivering the segment to the CDN (Newton, 2026).
+Age is derived from the last-modified response header returned by the origin server when delivering the segment to the CDN[2].

 When an unassigned edge server receives a segment, it checks the age against the cutoff threshold.
 Near-live segments go into the high-priority list.
 Older segments go into the low-priority list, pruned tail-first when free cache falls below a floor.

 Leaving the assigned server as a single point of failure.
 If the assigned server becomes unavailable, full DVR rewind fails until the event ends and VOD segments are available from origin.
-That failure mode deserves explicit attention in reliability planning.
+Plan a standby assignment or a forced re-hash before the outage happens.

 Put It Into Practice